Protected and restricted areas of India

 The Foreigners (Protected Areas) Order, 1958 states that a Protected Area Permit (PAP) is required for non-Indian citizens to visit certain areas in India (mainly in the Northeast India).
 Certain requirements have to be fulfilled in order to get this permit.
-Indian citizens who are not resident in these areas need an Inner Line Permit (ILP) to enter these places.
+Indian citizens who are not residents in these areas need an Inner Line Permit (ILP) to enter these places.
 The Inner Line Permit is significantly easier to get.

 In addition, the Foreigners (Restricted Areas) Order, 1963 states that a Restricted Area Permit (RAP) is required for non-Indians to visit certain areas in India.
-As of 2009, RAP are required for all visits to the union territory of the Andaman and Nicobar Islands and parts of the state of Sikkim.
+As of 2009, RAP are required for visits to parts of the union territory of the Andaman and Nicobar Islands and parts of the state of Sikkim.
 Unlike PAP, RAP are generally available for individual travellers and can be issued by overseas embassies or even, in some cases such as Port Blair's Veer Savarkar International Airport, on the spot.
 Indian citizens do not need special permission to visit restricted areas.